drc-cs/FALL24-CS326/lectures/L07_supervised_machine_learning_i/slides.md

 Regularization is a technique used to prevent overfitting by adding a penalty term to the cost function.
 The two most common types of regularization are L1 (Lasso) and L2 (Ridge) regularization.

 **L1 Regularization**: Adds the absolute value of the coefficients to the cost function.
-This effectively performs feature selection by setting some coefficients to zero.
+This effectively performs feature selection by pushing some coefficients towards zero.

 `$$ J(\beta) = \frac{1}{2m} \sum_{i=1}^m (\widehat{y}_i - y_i)^2 + \lambda \sum_{j=1}^n |\beta_j| $$`